-Here are tens ways you can put mindfulness into practice when you are eating to immediately begin to reap these benefits.
+Here are ten ways you can put mindfulness into practice when you are eating to immediately begin to reap these benefits.

-- Slow down and be fully present with your meals and the activity of eating.
+- Slow down and be fully present with your meals and the act of eating.

 - Focus on and recognize the full worth of each food’s unique qualities: its shape, color, texture, aroma, temperature, nutrient content, how it sounds and feels against your lips and in your mouth.